 VPN stands for Virtual Private Network.
 In the past, VPNs were corporate private networks.
 You can think of them as private Internet networks where outside users were cut off.
 However, things have changed.
 These days, VPN applications are incredibly simple to use.
 All you need to do is download an application to your device, run it, and connect to a server.

-We can spend quite some time talking about VPNs, but let’s keep this short for now.
-If you want to learn more about how VPNs work, follow that link.
+We could spend quite some time talking about VPNs, but let’s keep this short for now.
+If you want to learn more about how VPNs work, follow the provided link.

 Can All VPNs Unblock Netflix?

 No - only a few providers can do this consistently (offer 24/7 access to Netflix).
 The site is actually really good at detecting VPN IP addresses.
 When it does that, it redirects VPN users to the Netflix proxy error page.